wikitree/wikitree-browser-extension/src/features/bioCheck/README.md

 Returns **[Boolean][7]** true if profile looks good, else false.
 Returns false a profile that appears unsourced (is ?), a profile with an empty bio, a profile with no dates, or a profile that has an Unsourced Research Notes Box or is in an Unsourced category.

+### getScore

+Get score value for the profile.
+This number may be less than 0.

+Returns **any** score value for the profile

+### getBioSectionLines

+Get Biography Section lines
+including each line after the == Biography == heading up through the start of the next heading or end of the biography.
+The \n character terminates a line, which are returned in an array.
+Blank lines are included.

+Returns **[Array][11]** of bio string lines

 ### validateSourcesStr